 Above mentioned five items are shown in the following diagram.

 Special Journal Vs General Journal

-Special journals are individual journals used to record specific transaction in that special journal.
+Special journals are individual journals used to record a specific transaction in that special journal.
 For example to record all sales transaction the organization can maintain a sales journal and for all purchase transactions a purchase journal.
-Similarly, cash receipt and payment journal can be used to maintain record of all transactions made with cash.
+Similarly, cash receipt and payment journal can be used to maintain the record of all transactions made with cash.